reelaughs/searchengine/README.md

 2) Tokens could only be split on whitespace characters (space, newline, tab).
 3) To not create empty tokens (there could be several whitespace characters in a row)

-Directory Listing
-Input: string (path to directory)
-Output: list of strings (full paths to files in the directory) This component will list all the files (with full paths) in the directory.
-This will simplify going through the files at the indexing stage.
-File Reading
-Input: string (full path to file)
-Output: string/text (full contents of a file)
-Some programming languages have this function in the standard library, some do not.
-It will be very useful to have this functionality easily accessible in this project, so either find it in the standard library of your programming language or write a small function that does that.
-Tokenisation
-Output: pairs <token, document>
-Note that you cannot output a full list of tokens at one because it may be larger than the block size.
-One approach may be to output pairs one by one with each call to the tokeniser component.

 Overall initial structure:

 **Directory Listing**